 - Robson Street: International brands cram the downtown street, making it one of the busiest shopping destinations in Canada.

 - West Fourth: Dozens of independent boutiques create a relaxed feel in Kitsilano.

 - Granville Island: Many artisans make their retail home in the tiny pocket of land under the Granville Street Bridge.

 - South Granville: High-end fashions and upscale housewares draw the wealthy to South Granville.
-For a cheaper alternative, browse the artwork along Gallery Row.
+For an alternative, browse the artwork along Gallery Row.

 - Main Street: Designers and trendsetters have set up shop in Mount Pleasant.

 Vancouver's varied shopping markets draw crowds and tend to be busy and eclectic.
 Being a port city on the Pacific Rim, Vancouver has an overwhelming selection of goods at the night markets in Chinatown and Richmond.
 For something local, head to the farmers' and public markets.